robflop/motiful/README.md

 A Discord selfbot written using discord.js.

-Motiful also uses the snekfetch, chalk and moment packages, plus some standard node modules.
+Motiful also uses the axios, chalk and moment packages, plus some standard node modules.

 # Important Disclaimer: Use at your own risk